PaddlePaddle/PaddleRS/docs/data/rs_data_en.md

 ## 2 Characteristics of Remote Sensing Images

-Remote sensing technology has the characteristics of macro, multi-band, periodicity and economy.
+Remote sensing technology has the characteristics of macro, multi-band, periodicity and economic.
 Macro refers to that the higher the remote sensing platform is, the wider the perspective will be, and the wider the ground can be synchronously detected.
 The multi-band property means that the sensor can detect and record information in different bands such as ultraviolet, visible light, near infrared and microwave.
 Periodicity means that the remote sensing satellite has the characteristic of acquiring images repeatedly in a certain period, which can carry out repeated observation of the same area in a short time.
 Economic means that remote sensing technology can be used as a way to obtain large area of surface information without spending too much manpower and material resources.

 The characteristics of remote sensing technology determine that remote sensing image has the following characteristics: